Korean makeup artist Pony shares her pro tips on makeup, skincare and beauty techniques

 - The best way to apply ampoules is to soak it in cotton pads (go for the thicker sort that doesn't leave lint on the skin), and pat it on the skin.
 Cotton pads allow the product to reach hard-to-get crevices of the face i.e. around the nose and under the eyes.

 - Before applying moisturiser, section your face by area first and layer the moisturiser gently by spreading it out, instead of dabbing it on.
 Spread it in an upwards motion, especially on the forehead and cheeks.

 "Always use your ring finger to apply makeup as it is the most gentle on your skin," says Pony.
 But don't forget the number one tip before getting your fingers all up in your face—thoroughly wash your hands first!

-- Try not to apply excessive foundation around the eyes, nose and lips area.
+- Avoid applying excessive foundation around the eyes, nose and lips area.
 "Foundation is made to even out the skin tone, not to cover it up.
 At the very most, it serves to conceal your skin's imperfections."

-- The next time you apply concealer, use a bigger and wider brush head as it helps to cover a wider area—and will prove to be convenient when you're strapped for time.
+- Use a brush with a bigger and wider head when applying concealer as it helps to cover a wider area—and will prove to be convenient when you're strapped for time.

 - Aside from dark spots and undereye circles, don't forget to apply concealer around the eyelids, the nose area (to conceal the blood vessels) and the lip area.

 - Apply powder on areas where smudge lines often appear, or on more oily parts of the face.
 Once again, do not swipe the brush over the face, but lightly roll and pat the powder brush on said areas in very gentle strokes.